kwaldenphd/data-models/README.md

 <blockquote>Q18: What fields in our tables are functioning as keys?
 Which ones are primary keys and which ones are foreign keys?
 Include some explanation of your thought process.</blockquote>

-## Relational Schema
+# Relational Schema

-94- ER Diagrams represent the conceptual relationships in a relational database structure.
+94- ERDs represent the conceptual relationships in a relational database structure.

 95- But, we might also want to represent our database structure based on tables, primary keys, and foreign keys.